 - A curriculum vitae.

 - A list of prior awards and fellowships received including (1) dates of such support and (2) the major accomplishments that were derived from that support.
 Students should also list other anticipated summer support.
-Those who have received past support from a summer merit fellowship must submit a progress report with their application.
+Those who have received past support from a summer merit fellowship must submit a copy of their progress report with their application.

 The Summer Merit Fellowship application deadline is March 23, 2020.
 Applications will be reviewed by the SLA Dean and Associate Deans and awards will be announced via e-mail in the first week of May.

 By January 31, 2021 recipients of the summer 2020 fellowship awards are required to submit a progress report that includes a brief, but informative, summary of the activities supported by the award.
 (Recipients of the summer 2019 fellowship awards are required to submit a progress report to Assistant Dean, Ann Schumacher by January 31, 2020).